Air Dried vs Kiln Dried | Which Wood is Better and Why?

 How long does it take to kiln dry wood?

-It takes about 6- to 8 weeks for 1-inch thickness lumber to dry properly.
-2.25” thick slab which is a very common slab thickness, it may take about 3 months to dry.
-But it also depends on many factors such as type of wood and moisture content.
+It takes about 6 to 8 weeks to dry 1-inch-thick lumber.
+A 2.25-inch slab may take about 3 months.
+Time depends on wood type and moisture content.

 Use of Kiln Dried Wood

-When the use of wood does require a low moisture content and well-dried wood.
-Then Kiln-dried wood is the perfect option.
-Kiln Dried Wood used for furniture, cabinets, and flooring.
+When low moisture content is required, kiln-dried wood is the best option.
+It is used for furniture, cabinets, and flooring.

 Advantages of Kiln Drying